 Taking an interdisciplinary approach to the modern State of Israel, this Dialogue will explore the complexities of Israeli society, politics, and culture and how they are presented in journalism, art, and literature.
 What are the key narratives and characteristics of Israeli society?
 How do journalists and creative artists shape our perceptions of Israel’s complex reality?
 How do various Israeli authors and artists grapple with such issues as diversity within the population, the conflicts between Israel and her neighbors and between Israelis and Palestinians, and how does Israel negotiate its Jewish identity with liberal democratic values?
-Students will meet with leaders, journalists, artists, and academic experts.
+Students will learn about Israel’s political system and political history, and they will read memoirs and fiction, visit museums on docent-led tours, and meet with leaders, journalists, artists, and academic experts.
 Special focus will be on the city of Jerusalem, our host city, a multicultural center of three religions and multiple ethnic groups, but we will also travel to and study these issues as they are reflected in the South, Tel Aviv, and the North of Israel.

 Hadassah Academic College, Jerusalem, Israel

 Located minutes walking distance from Jerusalem's historic Old City, City Hall, and the downtown commercial and tourist core, Hadassah Academic College attracts students from all parts of Israel who choose the College in recognition of its highly rated level of instruction, variety of degree-granting programs, personal attention provided by a caring faculty, and student-friendly multicultural campus.